NASSWIEL/RepoPulse/README.md

 These baselines require no training and provide a reality check on whether learned models add value.

 **Neural Models:**
-- **LSTM**: 2-layer network with 32 hidden units per layer, 0.2 dropout between layers
+- **LSTM**: 1-layer network with 16 hidden units, 0.3 dropout, optimized for dataset size
 - **GRU**: Identical architecture using GRU cells instead of LSTM

-Both models take sequences of shape (batch, 4, 7) and output predictions of shape (batch, 1, 7).
+Both models take sequences of shape (batch, 4, 8) and output predictions of shape (batch, 1, 8).
 They are trained with MSE loss on the continuous metrics, using the Adam optimizer with a learning rate of 0.001 and batch size of 64.
 Early stopping with patience of 10 epochs prevents overfitting.
+Model capacity is carefully tuned to avoid overfitting given the 7,004 training samples.

 ### Evaluation Strategy